krane/krane/docs/installation.md

 # Installation

-Krane should be installed on a machine running Docker
+Krane should be installed on a machine that has Docker running.

-> Tip: If you're not sure if Docker is running, run `docker -v` and verify the output (ex: `Docker version 19.03.13, build 4484c46d9d`)
+> Tip: If you're not sure if Docker is running, run `docker -v` and verify the output

 ## Docker